petercripps/learning-python/README.md

 # Learning Python Resources
 This is a list of resources I am using (starting November 2019, so current) to learn [Python](https://www.python.org).
 Note that I am not a complete programming rookie but am somewhat rusty having not programmed professionaly for several years.
+These resources are generally aimed at someone who has some programming experience therefore.

 I will be adding to this list as I learn more and putting in review comments and code samples as I go.